Boris Johnson threatens a no-deal Brexit as Britain and France fight over fish

 It has escaped no economist’s notice that fishing represents just 0.12 percent of Britain’s gross domestic product, which the Times of London pointed out is nearly 60 times less than the capital’s financial services sector.

-French fishing amounts to maybe 1 percent of its GDP, with comparable numbers the Netherlands and Denmark.
+French fishing amounts to maybe 1 percent of its GDP, with comparable numbers in the Netherlands and Denmark.

 Those three E.U. countries rely on British waters to fill their nets.
 A quarter of France’s national catch comes from Britain’s fecund waters.